-1. Does your institution provide On-Campus Student Housing յ Facilities?
-O No. Yes.
-(If Yes is selected, you must enter the number of student h nousing facilities below and enter Fire Stat istics for each facility.)
-Number of On-campus Student Housing Facilities: 3 Last Year 5 2.
-Does your institution have any noncampus buildings or pro perties?
-THE MANUEL PROPERTY OF THE PRO ○ Yes No 3.
-Have you combined statistics that you received from the lo for this report?
-If you answer No to this question, you will be local and state police separately.
+1. Does your institution provide On-Campus Student Housing Facilities?

 Yes.
+(If Yes is selected, you must enter the number of stu Fire Statistics for each facility.) dent housing facilities below and enter Number of On-campus Student Housing Facilities: Last Year

+- O Yes - No

+3. Have you combined statistics that you received from the local or state police with your institution statistics for this report?
+If you answer No to this question, you will be asked to provide the data you received from the local and state police separately.
-Local and/or state law enforcement agencies provided us our campus security authorities. with statistics that we are combining with statistics collected by O No .
-We are not combining the statistics because we cannot de termine4whether the statistics we obtained d from local and/or state law enforcement agencies are for on-campus incidents or public property incidents.

-Not available.
-We cannot determine if the statistics we obtained from local and/or state law enforcement agencies are for our Clery geography.
+- Yes.
+Local and/or state law enforcement agencies provided us with statistics that we are combining with statistics collected by our campus security authorities. - No. We are not combining the statistics because we cannot determine whether the statistics we obtained from local and/or state law enforcement agencies are for on-campus incidents or public property incidents. - Not available.
+We cannot determine if the statistics we obtained from local and/or state law enforcement agencies are for our Clery geography. - Not available.

-Not available.
 We made a good-faith effort to obtain statistics from local and/or state law enforcement agencies, but the agencies did not comply with our request.